SyMoCADS/Media_Modulation_Testbed/README.md

 # Media Modulation Testbed: Code Package

-This repository contains parts of the code used in the paper titled "Closed-Loop Long-Term Experimental Molecular Communication System".
-For the Arxiv version of the paper: [Click here](https://arxiv.org/pdf/2502.00831).
+This repository contains parts of the code from the paper:

+M. Scherer, L. Brand, L. Wolf, T. tom Dieck, M. Schäfer, S. Lotter, A. Burkovski, H. Sticht, R. Schober, and K. Castiglione, "Closed-Loop Long-Term Experimental Molecular Communication System," *arXiv version arXiv:2502.00831*, Feb.
+2025.
+[Click here to view the paper](https://arxiv.org/pdf/2502.00831).

 > [!NOTE]
 > This repository includes only a subset of experimental data to keep it small and quick to download.
 To access the complete experimental dataset, download the [full database](https://zenodo.org/records/13898880/files/mmtb.db?download=1) from [Zenodo](https://zenodo.org/records/13898880) and place the `mmtb.db` file in the project directory or one of its subdirectories.